javenschuetz/nathans-mean-bootstrapper/docs/schema.md

+/*
-# The schema we are following
+The schema we are following

-## very messy so far, it will be nicer later
+Please update this every time change anything, it will make our lives easier in the future.

+TODO:
+	Turn this into a script that just validates the schema- that way it can be documetation and verification
+*/

-users collection
+// users collection
 {
 	_id: "some objectID" //
 	email: "foo@bar.com", // a unique key